-3. The Council Tax Support Scheme approved for use in 2016/17 is also approved as the Scheme for 2017/18.
+3. The Council Tax Support Scheme approved for use in 2018/19 is also approved as the Scheme for 2019/20 with additional amendments to incorporate the introduction of Full Service for Universal Credit, including backdating of reduction for up to 3 months.